Mariners remain half-game back in wild-card race with three games remaining after beating A’s

 This team believes in themselves more than the numbers used in those formulas.
 They believe in one measure: win-loss record.

+“We’ve just played 13 consecutive days at a point in the season where everybody’s dragging and we won 11 of those games,” Servais said.
+“Unbelievable effort by our guys.
+I’m so, so proud of them.
+This is fun.
+This is the way baseball is supposed to be at this time of year and and we’ve still got a lot of big, big games ahead of us.”

-With an 89-70 record, they have three games left to play in what should be the biggest final series in Seattle since 2014.
+With an 89-70 record, they have three games left to play vs. the Angels in what should be the biggest final series in Seattle since 2014.
 In that year, they were almost backing into contention with teams around them faltering.
-Now, they are charging into it, having won 10 of their last 11 games and rolling up an 18-8 record in September.
+This year’s team is charging into it, playing its best baseball.
+Seattle is 13-2 since its last homestand and 18-8 in September.

+“Coming to the ballpark every day, you feel something good is going to happen,” Servais said.
+“You have that momentum going, everybody’s contributing, everybody can’t wait to to get out onto the field or play their role in helping us get to where we need to go here.”

-A clutch hit from JP Crawford and a sac fly in the seventh inning gave them a lead they wouldn’t lose, and Abraham Toro provided a bit of insurance with a solo homer in the eighth.
+A clutch hit from J.P.
+Crawford off of lefty Andrew Chafin with Dylan Moore stealing on the play led to a sac fly from Ty France in the seventh inning, broke a 2-2 tie and gave them a lead they wouldn’t lose.
+Abraham Toro provided a bit of insurance with a solo homer in the eighth.

+“We’ve been doing it all year,” Crawford said.
+“We’ve been behind a lot coming in to the final stretch.
+We never give up.
+We just find a way to score runs and manufacture runs.
+It’s been a new hero every night.
+And that’s what a winning ball club has to be.”

 Logan Gilbert, the lanky rookie, pitched 5 2/3 innings, allowing one run on three hits with two walks and four strikeouts.
-Using his mid-90s fastball predominantly, Gilbert worked through the first five innings scoreless, allowing just two base runners — a leadoff single to Mark Canha to start the second inning and a one-out walk to Matt Chapman in the fifth.
+Using his mid-90s fastball predominantly because his he lacked feel with his other pitches , Gilbert worked through the first five innings scoreless, allowing just two base runners — a leadoff single to Mark Canha to start the second inning and a one-out walk to Matt Chapman in the fifth.
 Gilbert extinguished both of those threats with relative ease.

 With Gilbert looking strong and only at 75 pitches, Servais sent him out for the sixth.
 His only run allowed came when he left a 2-2 fastball to Tony Kemp down the middle.
 It was turned into a solo homer into right field and a 1-0 lead.
 Gilbert retired the next two batters, but a walk to Mark Canha ended his outing.
 Joe Smith entered the game and needed three pitches to get Josh Harrison to line out to center to end the inning.